Pacific Northwest Expeditions

 In Good Company - Food, Wine & History with Ray Isle

-In 2024, Lindblad Expeditions-National Geographic and Food & Wine are collaborating to deliver an immersive small-ship journey along the Columbia and Snake Rivers, a fertile region known for its exceptional culinary scene.
+National Geographic-Lindblad Expeditions and Food & Wine have collaborated to deliver an immersive small-ship journey along the Columbia and Snake Rivers, a fertile region known for its exceptional culinary scene.
 Ray Isle, Food & Wine's Executive Wine Editor, has handpicked more than 40 local wines for guests to taste throughout the voyage.
-He will also join the inaugural departure on March 31, 2024.
 In this episode of In Good Company, Isle shares more about his wine selections and how great wine is a “way to travel the world in a glass.

 View our brochure for more details